AHaryanto/2017-DataFest/SQL/readme.md

+I created an online database a simple information management system and database to support their inventory and sales operations

-I created an online database from scratch using SQLite Manager on a semester-long project; this includes:
+from scratch using SQLite Manager on a semester-long project; this includes:

 1. Listing the entities and the relationships between entities to be modeled in the database
 2. Drawing ER diagram and relational schema